h5rdly/Jiffy/README.md

 ### Requirements:
-- scandir is currently required on Python < 3.5 (Part of the standard library as of 3.5):
+- scandir is currently required on **Python < 3.5** (Part of the standard library as of 3.5):

 `pip install scandir`

-- Python 3 ditched hashdb, so, on Windows, it only supports dumbdbm. dumbdbm sucks, so Jiffy tries to use a better Python based key-value storage on Py3/Win - the very nice [semidbm](https://github.com/jamesls/semidbm/tree/master/semidbm):
+- Python 3 ditched hashdb, so, on Windows, it only supports dumbdbm. dumbdbm sucks, so Jiffy tries to use a better Python based key-value storage on **Python 3/Windows** - the very nice [semidbm](https://github.com/jamesls/semidbm/tree/master/semidbm):

 `pip install semidbm`